SDWebImage/SDWebImage/README.md

 - watchOS 2.0 or later
 - macOS 10.11 or later (10.15 for Catalyst)
 - visionOS 1.0 or later
-- Xcode 14.0 or later (visionOS requires Xcode 15.0)
+- Xcode 15.0 or later

 #### Backwards compatibility